YosysHQ-GmbH/blog_yosyshq/content/post/2023/nocpu-3d-game.md

 None of these issues were blockers for long.
 We credit success to the fantastic open source community that provided lots of help in forums and discussions.

+## Conclusions

+We showed a ready-to-use toolchain for hardware design that greatly accelerates development time by using fast simulators at different stages, based on a known programming language syntax.
+The code can be translated to a logic circuit or run on a off-the-shelf CPU.
+A example application requiring complex processing was demonstrated by writing a game that implements the usual math operations for raytracing applications, with a clean syntax for math ald all the alorithms.
+Since we apply an automatically calculated -and possibly long- pipeline, the system is capable of performing very well even compared to powerful modern CPUs, but using smaller and embeddable chips, at low power.

 ## About the authors
 This work is a result of the tight interactions between Julian Kemmerer (@pipelinec_hdl; fosstodon.org/@pipelinec) and Victor Suarez Rovere (Twitter: [@suarezvictor](https://twitter.com/suarezvictor)) during almost a year.

-**Victor Suarez Rovere** is the author of CflexHDL tool used in this project (parser/generator and math types library) and of the Sphery vs. Shapes game.
+**Victor Suarez Rovere** is the author of [CflexHDL](https://github.com/suarezvictor/CflexHDL) tool used in this project (parser/generator and math types library) and of the Sphery vs. Shapes game.
 He’s a software and hardware developer and consultant experienced in Digital Signal Processing, mainly in the medical ﬁeld.
 Victor was awarded the ﬁrst prize in the Argentine National Technology contest, a gold medal from WIPO as "Best young inventor" and some patents related to a multitouch technology based on tomography techniques.

-**Julian Kemmerer** is the author of the PipelineC tool (C-like HDL w/ auto-pipelining) used in this work.
+**Julian Kemmerer** is the author of the [PipelineC](https://github.com/](https://github.com/JulianKemmerer/PipelineC) tool (C-like HDL w/ auto-pipelining) used in this work.
 He earned a Masters degree in Computer Engineering from Drexel University in Philadelphia where his work focused on EDA tooling.
 Julian currently works as an FPGA engineer at an AI focused SDR company called Deepwave Digital.
 He is a highly experienced digital logic designer looking to increase the usability of FPGAs by moving problems from hardware design into a familiar C language look.